caglardur/typescript-quiz/README.md

 # QUIZ App

-This project is a quiz example of react with typescript template.
+This project is a quiz application made with React in Typescript template.

 ## Demo